This page is a sub-section of the main Family Tree Maker notes.

 - Audio and video items are not transferred between Family Tree Maker and Ancestry.

 - Documents in Family Tree Maker will be uploaded to an Ancestry tree only for these formats: .pdf, .doc, .txt, .rtf, and .htm.
 However, the last item is wrong (htm = web page) – it contradicts FTM’s own help screen and such files indeed don’t get transferred from FTM.
 It is possible that stories created on Ancestry turn into web pages – not something I do.

 - Photos uploaded to Ancestry Member Trees cannot exceed 15MB.
 Supported format .jpeg/.jpg, .bmp, .png, .gif, and .tiff.

 More from the support pages

-The old Family Tree Maker customer help web page on what does and doesn’t get sync’d is for FTM 2012 and out of date for 2014/.1.
+The defunct Family Tree Maker customer help web page on what does and doesn’t get sync’d was for FTM 2012 and out of date for 2014/.1.
 Instead, see the section below which is based on an update sent to me by MacKiev in December 2016, or see MacKiev support page.